 Most premium credit cards come with complimentary travel insurance, but this Amex card goes one step further by offering additional free insurance that will be of real value to your business.
 It includes:

-Cover in all cases is activated by paying for your business travel with the card, and it includes cover for your accompanying spouse and dependent children under the age of 22, and all additional card members.
+Cover in all cases is activated by paying for your business travel with the card, and it includes cover for your accompanying spouse and dependent children under the age of 22, and all supplementary cardholders.
 It all adds up to a substantial cost saving for your business.

 Tools, apps and benefits to make your business life easier